josephwkania/will/README.md

 - `SimpleGaussPulse` created pulses that are not correlated in frequency and time
 - `filter_weights` Uses Gaussian smoothing to create bandpass weights model filter and rolloff
 - `clone_spectra` makes dynamic spectra with Gaussian noise that copies statistics
 - `log_normal_from_stats` creates a log-normal distro. with given median and Stand.
-Dec.
+Dev.
 - `sort_subarrays` gives correlation to pulse powers
+- `dynamic_from_statistics` Creates a noise dynamic spectra w/ given STD and median per channel
+- `clone_spectra` Makes a noise clone of a give dynamic spectra

 ## `inject`
 - `inject_constant_into_file` inject pulse(s) of the same intensity